Pondidum/presentations/streaming/slides.md

 * step 2 - dunno
 * step 3 - dunno
 * so I dont have any steps...but I am having fun!
+* after the first couple of streams, I figured it would be fun to follow a project, from start to finish.
+* not a problem finding a project, I have hundreds of ideas I never get around to!